EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/price_tmv/v1/03_calculatenewtmv_vin/api-description.md

 ### Description

-Get the TMV® price for a specific *new* car VIN given its MSRP price and zip code.
+Get the TMV® price for a specific *new* car VIN given its MSRP and ZIP code.
 This a good API call to use if you have a *new* car VIN and its MSRP.
 Passing the color parameter (optional) could also help get you a more accurate TMV® price.
 Make sure to see the [*Special Requirements*](http://developer.edmunds.com/api-documentation/vehicle/price_tmv/v1/) for displaying the Edmunds True Market Value®.

 ### URL